 The light microscopy facility offers access to state-of-the-art microscopes, including confocal microscopy, and a variety of methods to retrieve the visible information from living specimens of animals, plants or single cells.
 Computer tools for image analysis and visualization of data are provided.

 The genome center is equipped with both Sanger and next generation sequencing facilities.
-The genome center offers small-scale service sequencing, for example, to verify plasmid constructs as well as high-throughput sequencing, for example, to shot gun sequence BACs and fosmids.
+The genome center offers small-scale sequencing services such as verifying plasmid constructs.
+We also offer high-throughput sequencing services, such as shotgun sequencing of genomes and metagenomes.

 Understanding the function of a protein requires a knowledge of its three-dimensional structure and the structural changes it undergoes over time.
 NMR spectroscopy is the only technique available to study the structure and dynamics of proteins as well as the complexes they form with atomic detail in solution.